mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 - The users, who input data and get predictions associated with that data.
 - The application, which is the interface to the users and the model; the application is in the **production environment**.
 - The model, which usually is not in the application, but its interfaced by it.
-The interface between the application and the model happens in the so called **end points**, which get the user data and provide the prediction.
+The interface between the application and the model happens in the so called **endpoints**, which get the user data and provide the prediction.

-Note that instead of the production environment we can have a **test environment** if we are performing tests, i.e., there's no real user, but a tester (person or bot).
+Note that instead of the production environment we can have a **test environment** if we are performing tests, i.e., there's no real user, but a tester (person or program).
 A **production environment** is characterized by the fact that it's being used by real users.

 Thus, the **type of environment (test/production)** is determined by who uses the service.